endojs/endo/packages/endo/DESIGN.md

 // for a compartment and how to link the compartment
 // to modules in other compartments, or to built-in modules. type Compartment = {
-  root: Root,
+  location: Location,
   modules: ModuleMap
   // The name of the realm to run the compartment within.
   // The default is a single frozen realm that has no name.
   realm: RealmName? // TODO
 };

-// Root is the URL relative to the compartmap.json's
+// Location is the URL relative to the compartmap.json's
-// containing location to the compartment's files. type Root string;
+// containing location to the compartment's files. type Location string;

 // ModuleMap describes modules available in the compartment
 // that do not correspond to source files in the same compartment.